 This type assesses whether these operational systems are effective over a designated period of time.

 SOC 2 creates a high standard for client data protection by:

 - Requiring companies to establish and follow data security policies and procedures for their cloud-based data systems.

 - Carrying out assessments to ensure companies are complying with their SOC 2 data security policies and procedures.

 - Continuously updating information compliance and security standards to reflect the unique challenges presented by current cloud data security threats.

-As a technical certification awarded by outside auditors, SOC 2 evaluates your client data security processes according to the following trust principles:
+SOC 2 evaluates your client data security processes according to these trust principles: